-In a previous post, we introduced the Culture Canvas as a tool to assess whether a company has a Minimum Viable Culture to deliver their value proposition exceptionally well.
-This time, lets turn our attention to the investments that you or your fund have already made and how “Culture” could be a key criteria for portfolio development.
+In a previous post, we introduced the Culture Canvas as a tool to assess whether a company has a Minimum Viable Culture to deliver its value proposition exceptionally well.
+This time, let's turn our attention to the investments that you or your fund have already made and how “Culture” could be a key criteria for portfolio development.

-The number one myth that needs to be dispelled is that Culture is not to be considered until later into the company´s development.
-Why would anyone talk about Culture when dealing with a two founder startup?
+The number one myth that needs to be dispelled is that Culture is not to be considered until later in the company´s development.
+Why would anyone talk about Culture when dealing with a two-founder startup?
 Or with a very small team?
 Many people tell me that Culture should be addressed only after reaching a clear Product-Market fit.

 The set of shared values of even the smallest of teams makes up the DNA of the culture to be.
 As such, it should be clear from the start whether these foundational values will translate into excellence when delivering the company´s intended value proposition.

 Also, a strong self-aware foundational Culture paves the road for a smoother path to growth, which is especially critical when growth is exponential.
 Since strengthening a company Culture is an organic process, one should start early and be prepared.

 But performance and growth are not the only arguments for starting early, you can also think of a strong Culture as a sort of insurance policy for disaster recovery.
 Startup development is a twisty road.
 If a change of direction is required, a strong team will have a better chance to pivot and change course successfully.
 Strong Cultures are better able to adapt to change, and you all know that change is the only certainty in a company´s life.

 It is hard for company founders to place much attention on Culture since there are so many other “mission-critical” problems to solve.
 Most founders believe they already have an incredible company culture anyways.
 That could be true; however, the point is for everyone in the company to be aware of their Culture strengths, their values, and their purpose to be actively involved in caring for it.